Pygmalion (mythology): Parallels in Greek myth

 The story of the breath of life in a statue has parallels in the examples of Daedalus, who used quicksilver to install a voice in his statues or to make them move; of Hephaestus, who created automata for his workshop; of Talos, an artificial man of bronze, and (according to Hesiod) of Pandora, who was made from clay at the behest of Zeus.

 The moral anecdote of the "Apega of Nabis", recounted by the historian Polybius, described a supposed mechanical simulacrum of the tyrant's wife, that crushed victims in her embrace.

 The trope of a sculpture so life-like that it seemed about to move was a commonplace with writers on works of art in antiquity.
 This trope was inherited by writers on art after the Renaissance.
-An example of this trope appears in William Shakespeare's play, The Winter's Tale, where the king of Sicily is presented with an extremely lifelike statue of his wife (which is actually his wife, long presumed dead).
+An example of this trope appears in William Shakespeare's play, The Winter's Tale, where the king of Sicily is presented with an extremely lifelike statue of his wife (which is later revealed to be his wife, long presumed dead).

 At an unknown date, later authors give as the name of the statue that of the sea-nymph Galatea or Galathea.
 Goethe calls her Elise, based upon the variants in the story of Dido/Elissa.